khalil-research/Matrix-Mult-CP/README.md

 (4,4,4) | 47 | N/A | N/A | N/A | N/A
 (5,5,5) | 96 | N/A | N/A | N/A | N/A

-Table for square matrices using cyclic symmetry constraint R = S + 3*T
+## Table for square matrices using cyclic invariance constraint
+R = S + 3*T

 Size (n,m,p) | Best known Rank | Our rank | S | T | Time | # branches | # fails